choisir cup menstruelle

 Price

-€28.90 (eligible for a custom bundle with sliding-scale pricing)
+€28.90 (eligible for the custom bundle with sliding-scale discounts)

-€28.90 (eligible for a custom bundle with sliding-scale pricing)
+€28.90 (eligible for the custom bundle with sliding-scale discounts)

 Good to know: The medical-grade silicone used for Louloucup is biocompatible and hypoallergenic, ensuring safety and comfort.
-French manufacturing means strict quality standards.
+French manufacturing goes hand in hand with strict quality standards.

 The cups are tested according to USP Class VI and ISO 10993 standards.
-Free from endocrine disruptors, fragrances, or latex, they are suitable for all sensitivities.
+Free from endocrine disruptors, fragrances and latex, they are suitable for all sensitivities.

 Louloucup recommends… the Loulou Turquoise menstrual cup